FichteFoll/anitogether/README.md

 # TODO

+- allow removing individual history entries
+- allow hiding and unhiding anime (and preserve in url, prolly by id)
+- cache per-user results so changing the order or adding/removing doesn't request data for ALL users again
 - option to include PAUSED anime and highlight this in the table
 - explore more visual approach where columns are the episode number and the user's avatar is inserted in the cells; needs smart collapsing
-- allow hiding and unhiding anime (and preserve in url, prolly by id)
+- something for PLANNED shows